When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Bellman Error Selection for OPS

+Table \ref{table1} summarizes the comparison of BE and OPE methods.
+In theory, OPE methods such as FQE require weaker assumptions compared to IBES and BVFT.
+One of the strict assumptions for IBES and BVFT is that the candidate policy set contains a nearly optimal action value function, which we often cannot verify in the offline setting.
+This suggests that OPE is a more robust and reliable method for OPS.

-On the other hand, if we satisfy this stronger data coverage condition and have small $\varepsilon_{sub}$, then IBES has several advantages.
-IBES can be much more sample efficient in deterministic environments, or even in stochastic environments by choosing an appropriate function approximation.
-More importantly, for IBES, we are not plagued by the issue of having hard-to-specify hyperparameters.
+On the other hand, if we satisfy these stronger assumptions, then IBES has several advantages.
+IBES can be much more sample efficient in deterministic environments, or even in stochastic environments by choosing appropriate function approximators.
+For IBES, we are not plagued by the issue of having hard-to-specify hyperparameters.
 This is critical for the offline setting, where we cannot test different hyperparameter choices in the environment.